unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Instantaneous

-At your touch, all curses affecting one creature or object end.
-If the object is a cursed magic item, its curse remains, but the spell breaks its owner’s attunement to the object so it can be removed or discarded.
+At your touch, all hacks affecting one creature or object end.
+If the object is a hacked alien artifact, its hack remains, but the spell breaks its owner’s attunement to the object so it can be removed or discarded.

 ##### Resilient Sphere